What are Intramural Sports?

 What are the Intramural Special Events and Meets?

 Throughout the year, The University of Iowa Intramural Sports Program holds several meets or special events.
 A couple examples include the Steve Goff 5K Run/Walk, Swim Meet and Golf Tournament.
-Information on all events, special or not, can be found on the Intramural Sports website.
+Information on all events can be found on the Intramural Sports Schedule.

 What if I want to know more?